ethanc8/ekactl-typst/source/biochem.typ

 ]

 #definition(title: [Exergonic reaction])[
   A reaction that net releases free energy (and thus has negative $Delta G$).

+  Note that $G$ represents the free energy of the system containing solely the reactants and products.
 ]

 #definition(title: [Endergonic reaction])[